LineageOS/lineage_wiki/pages/meta/contributing.md

 sudo apt install docker-ce
 ```

-Add your user to the docker group in order to use docker commands without prefixing `sudo`:
+Add your user account to the _docker_ group in order to use docker commands without prefixing `sudo`:

 ```
 sudo gpasswd -a $USER docker
 newgrp docker
 ```

+Then log out of your user account and log back in or reboot to make the group membership changes take effect.

 #### Build the docker image